vmware-tanzu/tanzu-dev-portal/content/blog/dev-local-for-cloud.md

 ## Running the app locally
 I try to keep things as simple as possible.
 After years of fighting overgrown, poorly designed environments, I've learned to use things as they were intended.
 That means using a technology for its core purpose and nothing more.

 When developing locally, the key is to find a balance between things that help recreate production and the simplicity of working on your desktop.
-Minkube or KIND are powerful tools.
+Minikube or KIND are powerful tools.
 If your app needs to communicate with the cluster API, these tools are essential to local development.
 If your app's home will be in a cluster but it doesn't rely on anything Kubernetes-specific, then why overcomplicate local development?
 A simple, running Docker process and its CLI for interaction will get the job done.

 So, what magical thing combines these basic ingredients to recreate production?
 Docker Compose.
 At its core, Docker Compose provides a way to software-define an app's local environment.
 In a single YAML file you get DNS, networking, container builds, and environment variables.